Introduction:

 - Define the meaning and the general concepts of ALM.

-- Describe the impact of main risk factors on the asset and the liability side of the balance sheet: Impact of Interest Rate Risk, Currency Risk, Liquidity Risk, and Credit Risk.
+- Describe the impact of primary risk factors on the balance sheet's asset and liability side: Impact of interest rate risk, currency risk, liquidity risk, and credit risk.

-- Understand the importance of an efficient and reliable organizational infrastructure delivering the necessary data with accuracy and frequency to manage ALM Risks.
+- Understand the importance of an efficient and reliable organizational infrastructure that delivers the necessary data accurately and frequently to manage ALM risks.

 - Understand the use of Gap management: interest and duration mismatches.

-- Describe the use of different types of interest rate and FX derivatives for implementing hedging techniques against ALM risks.
+- Describe using different interest rates and FX derivatives to implement hedging techniques against ALM risks.

 Unit 7: Principles of Risk: